vargadan/report-engine-documentation/README.md

 ### 8. Concurrency
 As desribed above the system is composed of stateless, share-nothing services.
 Therefore horizontal scaling is easily achieved by starting/stopping new service instances on demand, which can be achieved leveraging OpenShift's autoscale feature.
 ### 9. Disposability
-Unfortunately, saasddd because the service are implemented in Java, startup and shutdown still takes some 10 seconds, which is considered slow in comparison to a native executable uService implemented in GoLang for example.
+Unfortunately, because the service are implemented in Java, startup and shutdown still takes some 10 seconds, which is considered slow in comparison to a native executable uService implemented in GoLang for example.
+Yet, this is still order of magnitude faster compared to monolithic J2EE apps packaged as EAR files and deployed to full blown application servers.
+Besides proper graceful shutdown service have to be designed and implemented so that they are robust against sudden death (i.e. due to node failure).
+Therefore operations should be reentrant by being idempotent (as transactions should be avoided), so that disrupted service invocations can be repeated w/o any undesireable side effects.
 ### 10. Dev/Prod Parity
+As in the conceptual model there are 4 environments: DEV, IT, UAT and PROD complete parity is only maintained betwwen UAT and PROD.
+DEV may differ from IT as it contains the latest development version of a service.
+When a version of a service is deployed to UAT for acceptance testing all other down- and upstream as well as backing services are of the same version as in prod environment with PROD data.
+Besides many others on of the difference between DEV/IT and UAT/PROD environments is that in UAT data is copied from PROD, whereas in the DEV and IT environments it is synthetic.
 ### 11. Logs
 ### 12. Admin Processes